Belfast City Hall

 Take a Virtual Troubles Tour with DC Tours

 Hosted by DC Tours’ Top UK Tour Guide of 2019 Paul Donnelly, this two-hour virtual tour includes a 60 minute presentation and virtual tour of Northern Ireland to explain the history of the Troubles and the path to peace, followed by an interactive Q&A where guests can ask questions and learn first-hand about Belfast’s history.
-The tours are hosted on Zoom, launching on Sunday 10 May at 5pm and running weekly on Saturdays and Sundays.
+The tours are hosted on Zoom, running weekly on Saturdays and Sundays.